Vale of Avoca (bridge): History

 The old bridge remained open and operational throughout, with traffic detouring around construction on the eastern side.
 The former structure crossed the valley on an angle, beginning at St. Clair in the east and crossing to Pleasant Boulevard; it followed an electric line already in place.
 The eastern abutment and several concrete footings are still in place near the rim of the ravine as reminders of the old bridge.
 After completion of the new structure, the old one was promptly dismantled, and the material used to forge the fence that lines Avoca Avenue along the west side of the ravine.
 The Yellow Creek stream at the bottom was subsequently channelized to slow erosion.

 In 1973, the City of Toronto government officially named the bridge structure and the ravine as The Vale of Avoca, after either the poem by Thomas Moore (after whom John Thomas Moore is named), or the River Avoca river valley in Ireland.
 The bridge was renovated in 1985.

 Popular references

-The events in Margaret Atwood's novel The Blind Assassin begins on the recounting of an car accident at the Vale of Avoca bridge:
+The events in Margaret Atwood's novel The Blind Assassin begins on the recounting of a car accident at the Vale of Avoca bridge: